Frequently Asked Questions (FAQ)

 The UTM Bookstore is operated by the University of Toronto Press and is not managed by UTM, but should you have any questions, please contact their main line at (905) 828-5272 or visit the UofT Bookstore website here.
 Hours of operation may also be found here.

-The Fall UTM Sheridan (Trafalgar Campus) shuttle service launches Thursday September 9th.
-Schedule to be updated soon.
+The UTM Sheridan (Trafalgar Campus) shuttle service schedule can be viewed here.